odea-project/qAlgorithms/report/report.md

 to 10^-3.
 It is unlikely that decreasing them will compensate for the large difference between the critical values for 5 and 6.
-This effect occurs primarily at low masses, since here the change in the critical distance is far greater when increasing the binsize by one.
+This effect occurs primarily at low masses, since here the change in the critical distance is far greater when increasing the bin size by one.
 Since such points are less likely to correspond to peaks, efforts to change the grouping are not warranted.

 **Combined effects**

-Nine bins show a strong deviation between median and mean and contain a point outside of the 3-&sigma; interval.
+Nine bins show a strong deviation between the median and mean and contain a point outside of the 3-&sigma; interval.
 None of them are evenly distributed, and their average size of 923 members is much greater than any other grouping.
 This is mainly due to a